 The following terms are used throughout Chapter 3304:1-21 of the Administrative Code.

-(A) "Accessible Format" is providing information, forms, BE computer programs, and reports to all licensees in the format/media they have requested and on file with BE, including but not limited to regular print, large print, braille, audio tape, or electronic media.
+(A) "Accessible Format" is providing information, forms, BE computer programs, and reports to all licensees in the format/media they have requested and on file with BE, including but not limited to regular print, large print, Braille, or electronic media.

-(B) "Active Participation" is when the bureau of services for the visually impaired (BSVI) and the Ohio vendors representative committee (OVRC) meaningfully collaborate on major administrative decisions and policy and program development decisions affecting overall administration of Ohio's vending facility program pursuant to 34 CFR 395.14 and 34 CFR 3304:1-21-12.
+(B) "Active Participation" is when the bureau of services for the visually impaired (BSVI) and the Ohio vendors representative committee (OVRC) meaningfully collaborate on major administrative decisions and policy and program development decisions affecting overall administration of Ohio's vending facility program pursuant to 34 CFR 395.14, as published in the July 1, 2015 Code of Federal Regulations, and rule 3304:1-21-12 of the Administrative Code.

 (C) "Agent" is any individual or entity that BE authorizes to carry out a responsibility under division 3304:1 of the Administrative Code.

 (D) "Blind/legally blind" is a physical condition in which the central visual acuity is not more than 20/200 in the better eye with correcting lenses; or in which the visual acuity with proper correction, if better than 20/200, is accompanied by a limit to the field of vision in the better eye to such a degree that its widest diameter subtends an angle of no greater than twenty degrees as defined in division (B) of section 3304.28 of the Revised Code.